In this post, I’m sharing the top 6 things needed for cross stitch (as well as few helpful extras).

-The needles used for cross stitch tend to be called cross stitch or tapestry needles and they come in different sizes that relate to the thickness of the needle.
-The most commonly used size is 24 and this is perfect for 14 count aida and 28 count Evenweave/linen.
+The needles used for cross stitch tend to be called cross stitch or tapestry needles.
+They come in different sizes that relate to the thickness of the needle.
+The most commonly used size is 24 and this is perfect for 14 count

-There are so many brands of needle but I think the King of cross stitch needles has to be John James needles.
+There are so many brands of needles but I personally use Milward in my cross stitch kits.

-Embroidery hoops or frames are used to keep your fabric taught while you are stitching on it.
-This make it so much easier and quicker to stitch your design.
+Embroidery hoops or frames are used to keep your fabric taut while you are stitching on it.
+This

 Although the main purpose of the hoop is to help you stitch, they also make great frames for your finished work.
 This works better for smaller pieces and gives your finished piece a bit of extra personality.

-The brand of hoops that I use are Elbesee.
-These are the best I have come across so far; they are thick, smooth and have a proper screw on top so you can actually use a screw driver to tighten the hoop if you need to (I have no upper body strength at all so I use screwdrivers a lot on finished hoops).
+The brand of hoops that I use is Elbesee.
+These are the best I have come across so far; they are thick, smooth and have a proper screw on top so you can actually use a screwdriver to tighten the hoop if you need to (I have no upper body strength at all so I use screwdrivers a lot on finished hoops).

 Ahh, my favourite part of cross stitch!
 I love the colours and types of floss you can get.